tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The latter Grin implementation ([[56]], [[57]]) uses Bulletproof range proof rewinding so that wallets can recognize their own transaction outputs.
 This negated the requirement to remember the wallet-seed derived random value $ r $, nonce $ \eta $ for the seed function $ \mathrm S $ and use of the adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ in the Bulletproof range proof calculation.

 In this implementation it is not necessary to remember a hash of the switch commitment as part of the transaction output set and for it to be passed around during a transaction.
-The switch commitment looks exactly like the original Pedersen commitment $ vG + bH $ but in this instance the blinding factor $ b $ is tweaked to be
+The switch commitment looks exactly like the original (Elliptic Curve) Pedersen Commitment $ vG + bH $ but in this instance the blinding factor $ b $ is tweaked to be
 $$
 b = b^\prime + \mathrm{H_{B2}} ( vG + b^\prime H \mspace{3mu} , \mspace{3mu} b^\prime J )
 $$
  with $ b^\prime $ being the user generated blinding factor.
-The Pedersen commitment then becomes
+The (Elliptic Curve) Pedersen Commitment then becomes
 $$
 vG + b^\prime H + \mathrm{H_{B2}} ( vG + b^\prime H \mspace{3mu} , \mspace{3mu} b^\prime J ) H
 $$